 - Leveraging our supplier diversity results to meet our clients’ supplier diversity requirements

-During 2015, Xerox and our subsidiaries purchased goods and services from the following:
+During 2016, Xerox (Technology) and our subsidiaries purchased goods and services from the following:

 Several independent groups have recognized Xerox as having outstanding supplier diversity.
 Learn more about the awards we have received.

-Diversity and inclusion are important not only to our company, but to our society and our world.
-We take part in several efforts with the goal of increasing diversity and inclusion in several different business areas.
+Supplier Diversity and Inclusion are important not only to our company, but also to our customers, suppliers, shareholders and the global society that we serve.
+We take part in several efforts with the goal of increasing diversity and inclusion in different business areas:

 - The Inclusion Initiative is committed to identifying and increasing opportunities for minority- and women-owned (MWBE) law firms.
 Since joining the Initiative in 2011, we have continuously exceeded and increased our annual goals for spend with MWBE firms.